1999 NBA Finals

 The 1999 NBA Finals was the championship round of the shortened 1998–99 NBA season, and the conclusion of the season's playoffs.
 The Western Conference champion San Antonio Spurs took on the Eastern Conference champion New York Knicks for the title, with the Spurs holding home court advantage.
-The Spurs defeated the Knicks 4 games to 1 to win their first NBA championship.
+The Spurs defeated the Knicks in five games to win their first NBA championship.
+Until 2023, this was the only NBA Finals to feature an eighth-seeded team.

 Background

-The 1998-1999 NBA season was shortened due to a labor dispute that led to a lockout.
+The 1998–99 NBA season was shortened due to a labor dispute that led to a lockout.
 The owners and the National Basketball Players Association reached an agreement to end the dispute on January 20, 1999.
 The 1998–99 season, which began on February 5, 1999, was shortened from the usual 82-game schedule to 50 games per team.

 San Antonio Spurs

 The 1998–99 season was the second season of the "Twin Towers" pairing of David Robinson and star second-year forward Tim Duncan.
-Robinson and Duncan had been teammates since the Spurs drafted Duncan with the first overall pick in the 1997 NBA Draft.
+Robinson and Duncan had been teammates since the Spurs drafted Duncan with the first overall pick in the 1997 NBA draft.
 The Spurs earned this draft pick through the draft lottery due to a 62-loss 1996–97 season in which Robinson had a season-ending injury and the team collapsed.
 During the 1996–97 season, veteran coach Bob Hill was fired and replaced by then-general manager Gregg Popovich.
 In the 1997–98 season, the Spurs won 56 games, but were eliminated in the second round of the playoffs by the Utah Jazz.

 In the 1998–99 season, the Spurs recovered from a 6–8 start to the season to win 31 of their last 36 games.
-The Spurs qualified for the playoffs as the top seed in the Western Conference and tied the Utah Jazz for the league's best regular-season record (37-13).
+The Spurs qualified for the playoffs as the top seed in the Western Conference and tied the Utah Jazz for the league's best regular-season record (37–13).

 After defeating the Minnesota Timberwolves in four games, San Antonio recorded back-to-back sweeps in the second round and the conference finals, defeating the Los Angeles Lakers and Portland Trail Blazers.
 The victory over Portland gave the Spurs their first-ever trip to the NBA Finals.